opendocsg/slw-judgments-backfill/2007_SGHC_216/report.md

  A thing is deemed to be done in good faith within the meaning of this Act when it is in fact done honestly, whether it is done negligently or not.

-20     In _Medforth v Blake_ [1999] 3 WLR 922 which was quoted with approval in _Roberto Building Material Pte Ltd v Oversea-Chinese Banking Corp Ltd_ [2003] 2 SLR 237, Sir Richard Scott said at 937– 938:
+20     In _Medforth v Blake_ [1999] 3 WLR 922 which was quoted with approval in _Roberto Building Material Pte Ltd v Oversea-Chinese Banking Corp Ltd_ <span class="citation">[2003] 2 SLR 237</span>, Sir Richard Scott said at 937– 938:

  I do not think that the concept of good faith should be diluted by treating it as capable of being breached by conduct that is not dishonest or otherwise tainted by bad faith.
 It is sometimes said that recklessness is equivalent to intent.
 Shutting one’s eyes deliberately to the consequences of what one is doing may make it impossible to deny an intention to bring about those consequences.
 Thereapart, however, the concepts of negligence on the one hand and fraud or bad faith on the other ought, in my view, to be kept strictly apart.
 Equity has not always done so.
 The equitable doctrine of “fraud on a power” has little, if anything, to do with fraud.
 Lord Herschell in Kennedy v De Trafford [1897] AC 180 gave an explanation of a lack of good faith that would have allowed conduct that was grossly negligent to have qualified notwithstanding that the consequences of the conduct were not intended.
 In my judgment, the breach of a duty of good faith should, in this area as in all others, require some dishonesty or improper motive, some element of bad faith, to be established.